 1. Start-up business plan fundamentals: Testing your business idea

-Market research should be an essential part of a start-up’s preparation and business planning; it helps to shape your marketing, resources and business plan and can influence how and who you plan to target, what pricing point you choose and even change your business idea to become more profitable.
+Market research should be an essential part of a start-up’s preparation and business planning; it helps to shape your marketing, resources and plan and can influence how and who you plan to target, what pricing point you choose and even change your business idea to become more profitable.

 Fundamentally an effective research plan involves two elements: desk and field research.

 One of the earliest is company structure.
 Know the pros, cons, ongoing filing and tax associated with the four main start-up structures, to help you decide which is right for you.